-- 1. For PBRA conversions (or where HUD has determined to conduct the PBV environmental review under Part 50) without FHA insurance and without any rehabilitation, construction, or demolition, 163 HUD conducted a tiered review of program-wide and site-specific compliance.
+- For PBRA conversions (or where HUD has determined to conduct the PBV conversion review under Part 50) that include substantial rehabilitation or new construction activities, Owners shall provide HUD with a Phase I ESA in accordance with ASTM E 1527-13.207 - 1.
+For PBRA conversions (or where HUD has determined to conduct the PBV conversionenvironmental review under Part 50) without FHA insurance and without any rehabilitation, construction, or demolition,208 HUD conducted a tiered review of program-wide and site-specific compliance.
 HUD has made program-wide compliance determinations for most of the applicable environmental laws and authorities, and will complete a site-specific compliance review of the following: - A. Coastal protection pursuant to the Coastal Barrier Resources Act, as amended by the Coastal Barrier Improvement Act of 1990 (16 U.S.C.
 3501); - B. Flood insurance and floodplain management pursuant to the Flood Disaster Protection Act of 1973, the National Flood Insurance Reform Act of 1994 (42 U.S.C.
 4001-4128 and 42 U.S.C.
 5154a), Executive Order 11988, particularly section 2(a), and 24 C.F.R.
 Part 55; - C. Contamination pursuant to 24 C.F.R.
 50.3(i) (HUD Standard).

 Additionally, while Historic Preservation (National Historic Preservation Act of 1966, particularly sections 106 & 110; 36 CFR Part 800) is not included in the tiered review, for conversions that entail no physical activities or only activities that are limited to maintenance as defined in HUD Notice CPD-16-02, HUD has no further obligations under Section 106.
-HUD is not required to contact SHPO, THPO, and/or other interested parties or the public.
-164
+HUD is not required to contact SHPO, THPO, and/or other interested parties or the public.209